 Tattoo Artists and Body Art Professionals

-Tattoo artists, body piercers, body artists and other body modification professionals often engage in highly diligent industry-specific training, and most of course focus on maintaining a clean studio, but not all US states currently specify bloodborne pathogens training for tattoo artists as part of their licensing requirements.
+Tattoo artists, body piercers, body artists and other body modification professionals often engage in highly diligent industry-specific training, and most ,of course, focus on maintaining a clean studio, but not all US states currently specify bloodborne pathogens training for tattoo artists as part of their tattoo licensing requirements.

 This also applies to other permanent makeup artists for example, eyebrow tattooists.

 Cleaners, Housekeeping and Janitorial Staff

 Janitorial staff, cleaners and custodians in this category who work in healthcare facilities and laboratories are generally at risk of exposure but it may also include others who must also take bloodborne pathogens osha training.

 Health Center and Fitness Workers

 Hospitality, Catering and Food Handling

 Employees who handle food and/or servce customers on premises must be bloodborne pathogens certified.
 For more information refer to this article.